 Coronavirus outbreak: PM extending lockdown creates confusion among fishing community in Puducherry

-Chennai, Apr 14: A couple of hours after Prime Minister Narendra Modi addressed the nation and extended the lockdown from April 30 to May 3, several confusions have arrived among people on what will be available during this lockdown.

-Similarly, several people from the fishing community are also confused if there is a ban on fishing during the lockdown period.
+Chennai, Apr 14: Minutes after Prime Minister Narendra Modi addressed the nation and extended the lockdown from April 30 to May 3, several confusion arrived among the people on what are the things that will be available during the lockdown.
+Similarly, several people from the fisherman community were also seen being confused and stressed as they were not aware if there was a ban on fishing during the lockdown period.

-This confusion among the fishing community in Puducherry came after they witnessed two different announcements.
+This confusion among the the fisherman community in Puducherry came after they witnessed two different announcements.

 Lockdown extended until May 3, detailed guidelines tomorrow says PM Modi